denoland/manual/contributing/style_guide.md

 ### Export all interfaces that are used as parameters to an exported member

-Whenever you are using interfaces that are included in the arguments of an exported member, you should export the interface that is used.
-Here is an
+Whenever you are using interfaces that are included in the parameters or return type of an exported member, you should export the interface that is used.
+Here is an example:
-example:

 ```ts, ignore
 // my_file.ts